artdecoweb/knedv.ru/README.md

 ## Dokku Deploy

-To <a name="deploy-on-a-dokku">deploy on a Dokku</a> host, an app needs to be created first, and the `DOKKU_LETSENCRYPT_EMAIL` should be set.
+To deploy on a Dokku host, an app needs to be created first, and the `DOKKU_LETSENCRYPT_EMAIL` should be set.
 Locally, the following command will add a remote git repo that can be used for deploy:

 ```sh
 git add remove dokku dokku@artd.eco:@artdeco/knedv.ru